iqss-research/readme-software/README.md

 install_tensorflow()
 ```

-readme2 includes a default set of word embeddings (to the texts to a numeric vector representation), but be aware that it may be worthwhile to change these if you are using a different language than English or different types of text than social media posts.
+`readme` uses pre-trained dictionaries of word vectors as part of the process of translating the words in documents to a numerical representation.
+We suggest a default dictionary that can be downloaded and installed to the `readme` install directory using the `download_wordvecs()` function.
+Be aware that it may be worthwhile to change these if you are using a different language than English or texts with very unique forms of language use.

 ## Walkthrough